-Ultimately, continuing professional development can be used to improve individual and team performance and keep community pharmacists updated emerging practices such as medicine use reviews and other advanced medicine counselling services, vaccination, extended chronic medications, prescription for compounding, generic and therapeutic substitution, point of care testing, medicines optimisation, screening and referral, and other advanced pharmacy services.
+Ultimately, continuing professional development can be used to improve individual and team performance and keep pharmacists community updated on emerging practices such as medicine use reviews and other advanced medicine counselling services, vaccination, extended prescription for chronic medications. compounding, generic and therapeutic substitution, point of care testing, medicines optimisation, screening and referral, and other advanced pharmacy services.